Parameterized Complexity of the $k$-Arc Chinese Postman Problem: Expressing Connectivity: -roads and -cuts

 By letting $H$ be the undirected version of an optimal solution to an instance $(G,w,t)$, we get the following corollary.

-\begin{corollary} Given an instance $(G,w,t)$ of the {\sc BCPP}, let $H$ be an undirected multigraph of minimum weight, such that the underlying graph of $H$ is $G$, $H$ has a $t$-road, and $d_H(v) - t(v)$ is even for every vertex $v$.
-Then there exists an optimal solution to $(G,w,t)$ which is an orientation of $H$. \end{corollary}
+\begin{corollary} Given an instance $(G,w,t)$ of the {\sc BCPP}, let $H$ be an undirected multigraph of minimum weight, such that {the underlying graph of $H$ is $G$}, $H$ has a $t$-road, and $d_H(v) - t(v)$ is even for every vertex $v$.
+Then there exists an optimal solution to $(G,w,t)$ which is an orientation of $H$, {which can be found in polynomial time.} \end{corollary}

 Suppose that $G$ has a $t$-road.
 Then by the above corollary, it is enough to find a minimum weight multigraph $H$ with underlying graph $G$, such that $d_H(v) - t(v)$ is even for every vertex $v$.
 This can be done in polynomial time as follows.